jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

   best value of x was 80.

 The lowest wheelpack radius under the fence that we've witnessed so far was with wheel 1 parked at 80L.
-The best combinations so far is 80L-90R-0L.
+The best combination so far is 80L-90R-0L.
 Now let's vary wheel 3 again, since it's the quickest to do.
 Let's do it in smaller increments this time.
 Now that we've made progress with all wheels, we have a much greater chance of finding a gate that otherwise most likely would've been